A picture of coins spread out on a table with a green plant growing out of it

 • File a complaint with your state’s Department of Education if you believe the evaluation was incomplete or inaccurate.

-• If the issue is not resolved, you can file a complaint with the U.S. Department of Education’s Office for Civil Rights.
+• If the issue isn’t resolved, file a complaint with the U.S. Department of Education’s Office for Civil Rights.

 Who is on the IEP team and how do parents participate?